Illicit Drugs are Illegal for a Reason

 - MASSIVE addiction --> DO WE FORGET OPIUM IN CHINA!?!?!?
 How naive can we be?

 - Do we forget that we study history because "history repeats itself"?
 Legalizing will not solve what we need to solve.

 Almost done.
 One final thing and then I'm out.
-I owe bromelin - people practices a giant thanks for the help they provided me with in getting this post together.
-You can go to their site at https://www.bromelin.ca if you have looking for the assistance of a great HR consulting firm in Canada.
+I owe donnas mortgages a giant thanks for the help they provided me with in getting this post together.
+You can go to their site at http://donnasmortgages.com if you have looking for the assistance of an extraordinary residential mortgage agent in Hamilton.
 Ok, that covers everything.
 Have a great night everyone!

 Sources For This Article